BIOGRAPHY

 Mr. CHHAI Bunsonareach

-Member of Cabinet of the Senior Minister, Deputy Chief of the Secretariat of the Trade Policy Advisory Board (TPAB) with the rank of Deputy Director General, and Member of the Secretariat of the Committee on the Promotion of Resolutions of Private Sector Issues
+Member of Cabinet of the Senior Minister, Deputy Chief of the Secretariat of the Trade Policy Advisory Board (TPAB) with the rank of Deputy Director General, and Member of the Secretariat of the Committee on the Promotion of Resolutions of Private Sector Issues (CRI)

 Mr. CHHAI Bunsonareach is a Cabinet Member to H.E.
-Prof. Bundit Sapheacha Dr SOK Siphana, Senior Minister in charge of Special Missions (Multilateral Trade and Economic Affairs).
-This appointment, equivalent in rank to Director, was granted to him by Prime Minister Samdech Moha Borvor Thipadei HUN Manet.
-He also serves as Deputy Chief of the Secretariat of the Trade Policy Advisory Board, a position that holds a rank equivalent to Deputy Director General.
+Prof. Dr. SOK Siphana, Senior Minister in charge of Special Missions (Multilateral Trade and Economic Affairs) and Chairman of Trade Policy Advisory Board (TPAB).
+This appointment, equivalent in rank to Director, was granted by Prime Minister Samdech Moha Borvor Thipadei HUN Manet.
+He also serves as Deputy Chief of TPAB Secretariat, with a rank equivalent to Deputy Director General.
+In this role, Reach is in charge of Policy and Strategic Planning, as well as Information and Technology Dissemination.
+He is also in charge of the BRICS and CPTPP portfolios within the Secretariat, supporting Cambodia’s economic development and deepening regional integration efforts.

 Related Post